Maasai Mara National Reserve

 Game drives in Maasai Mara take place in 4×4 vehicles with a pop-up roof.
 These Safari jeeps are suited to the environment and operated by highly trained drivers who offer detailed information about the park with its Wildlife.

 You can do a day game drive or night game drive for nocturnal species.
 Some of the animals that you see on game drives are the African big fives, giraffes, hippos, hyenas, Zebras, Wildebeests, antelopes and more.

 Other than game drives, Hot Air Ballooning is an incredible way to take in Maasai Mara’s natural wonders.
 This option rewards travelers a chance to admire the park’s beauty from the sky.

 It departs from the Little Governors camp and balloon rises as the first sunlight hits the Mara.
 From the basket of the balloon, you will appreciate the awe-inspiring views of forests, rivers, rolling hills, and many wild animals.

-It lasts for about an hour in the sky while tourists enjoy the fantastic sights, take many photographs and videos for your gallery.
-Once the balloon lands back, tourists are welcomed with a champagne breakfast cooked and thereafter continue with a drive back to your hotel of residence.
+It lasts for about an hour in the sky while tourists enjoy the fantastic sights.
+They also take many photographs and videos for their gallery.
+Once the balloon lands back, tourists receive a champagne breakfast.
+Thereafter, they continue with a drive back to their hotel of residence.

 Don’t miss to explore the Park on foot.
 With an experienced guide to lead you around, you will have a lot to relish.
 Walking Safaris usually offer adventurers sweeping views of wild animals, sunset/rise, birds, and rolling hills.